 “I hope he’s being cool,” I thought.
 “The last thing I need is an irate 16-wheeler driver chasing me.”

-Even during these days of plague, with only eight or 10 riders on each trip, they all head straight to the back.
+Even with only eight or 10 riders on a trip, they all head straight to the back.
 Sometimes it’s a stampede for the very last row after school lets out.

 In an uncertain world, it’s comforting (I guess) to know that you can always count on mayhem in the back, especially when males are in the mix.
 I learned that the hard way.